Sleepingisimportant/cmake_sumo_libtraci/README.md

 - Using CMAKE GUI to build your project
 - Using libTraci API
 - Windows Environment
-- Using the latest sources from SUMO GitHub repository `git clone --recursive https://github.com/eclipse-sumo/sumo`
+- cloned SUMO from SUMO GitHub repository
+- CMAKE 3.28
+- c++ 17 Standard

 ## Getting Started: